Architecture

 Top 40 worldwide

-Become a global leader in your architectural career and practice.
-When you study our UNSW Bachelor and Masters degrees in Architecture, your qualifications are internationally recognised.
-UNSW is ranked 4th in Australia and #35 in the world for Architecture and Built Environment (QS World University Rankings by Subject, 2024).
+Become a global leader in your architectural career.
+When you study our bachelor’s or master’s degrees in Architecture, your qualifications are internationally recognised.
+UNSW is ranked in the top 40 in the world for Architecture and Built Environment (QS World University Rankings, 2022).

 Industry partnerships, world-class teachers

-Our staff include world-class, award-winning architects.
-Learn from teachers including UNSW Professor of Practice, Rachel Neeson, a recipient of The Marion Mahony Griffin Prize by the Australian Institute of Architects.
+Our staff include world-class, award-winning architects and academics.
+Learn from teachers including UNSW Professor of Practice, Rachel Neeson, a recipient of The Marion Mahony Griffin Prize by the Australian Institute of Architects and Associate Prof. Melonie Bayl Smith, winner of the Australian Institute of Architects Leadership in Gender Equity Prize In 2023, Prof. Matt Santamouris was listed as the number one researcher in the world in Urban Heat Island research, and number two in the world in Architecture.

-Get international experience.
 Choose to study abroad in our international summer studios in Japan, Vienna or Cambodia.
 Take an exchange opportunity with one of our university partners around the globe.
-Plus, gain exposure to our international industry links, such as our Seidler Chairs, Richard Hassell and Wong Mun Summ (WOHA, Singapore).
+Or take a studio led by our international Seidler Chairs in the Practice of Architecture, Richard Hassell and Wong Mun Summ (Founders of WOHA, Singapore).
+UNSW is also the only Australian university that offers our architecture students an internship at Renzo Piano Building Workshop in Genoa, Italy.

 Solve tomorrow’s problems